ayushgoel/wtb/presentation.md

 }
 ```

-We define a required method:
+We define a method we require

 ???
 We define a single method on class `Task` which gives back an optional `Task` based on provided predicate.